What Is Stucco? The Complete Homeowner’s Guide

 5. The Myth of "Waterproof" Stucco

-Your home's exterior is its first line of defense.
-By understanding the difference between cosmetic aging and structural failure, you can make informed decisions about maintenance.
-Regular inspections and timely repairs are the key to making your stucco last a lifetime.
+Understanding the difference between cosmetic aging and structural moisture failure allows you to make informed decisions about your property.
+Regular inspections, maintaining weep screed clearances, and choosing vapor-permeable restoration methods are the keys to making your stucco last a lifetime.

 Frequently Asked Questions About Stucco